Penny (United States coin): Union Shield cent (2010–present)

-Manufacturing costs and proposed elimination
+Following the 2025 halt to circulating penny production, the mint and Stack's Bowers Galleries conducted a joint auction of 232 sets of commemorative "Omega Pennies".
+The three-coin sets featured traditional zinc cents struck at both the Philadelphia and Denver Mints with an "Ω" privy mark, as well as a 24-karat gold cent struck at Philadelphia, the first time the coin has been produced in gold.
+The sets sold for $50,000–80,000 each, with the set of the final coins struck and their dies sold for $800,000.

+The Circulating Collectible Coin Redesign Act of 2020 provides for, among other things, special one-year designs for circulating coinage in 2026, including the cent, for the United States Semiquincentennial (250th anniversary).
+In 2024, the Citizens Coinage Advisory Committee and the Commission of Fine Arts recommended that the penny receive a simple dual-dating of "1776~2026" without further modifications to the reverse.
+In December 2025, the mint announced it would produce commemorative collectable cents with this design in 2026.

 Manufacturing costs

 The price of metal drives the cost to manufacture a cent.
 The Secretary of the Treasury has authority to alter the percentage of copper and zinc in the one-cent coin if needed due to cost fluctuations.
-From 2006 to 2024, the Mint's costs for cents exceeded the face value of the coin (the Mint's fixed costs and overhead, however, are absorbed by other circulating coins).
+Since 2006, the mint's costs for cents have exceeded the face value of the coin.
+The mint's fixed costs and overhead, are absorbed by other circulating coins.
 As a result, the U.S. Treasury lost tens of millions of dollars every year producing cents.
 For example, the loss in 2013 was $55 million, increasing to a reported $85.3 million in losses on the nearly 3.2 billion pennies produced through the 2024 fiscal year.
 The cost to mint a cent in 2024 was 3.69 cents.